Rhodes railway station

-Rhodes railway station is a heritage-listed railway station located on the Main Northern line, serving the Sydney suburbs of Rhodes and Liberty Grove both in City of Canada Bay, Sydney, New South Wales, Australia.
+Rhodes railway station is a heritage-listed suburban railway station located on the Main North line, serving the Sydney suburb of Rhodes.
 It is served by Sydney Trains T9 Northern Line services.

 History

 The Main Northern line between Sydney and Newcastle was constructed in two distinct stages and in the earliest years, was worked as two separate railway systems.

 The line between Sydney (actually the junction at Strathfield) and the Hawkesbury River was opened in April 1887, with the terminus being on the southern bank of the Hawkesbury River.
 The line between Newcastle and the northern bank of the Hawkesbury River (near present-day Wondabyne) was opened in January 1888.

 The line was completed through between Sydney and Newcastle with the opening of the massive bridge over the Hawkesbury River in 1889.

 The Strathfield to Hornsby section of the Northern line was opened for traffic on 17 September 1886.
 The line was constructed as a "single line" and Hornsby became the temporary terminus and remained so until the extension to Hawkesbury River was opened in 1887.
 At the time of the opening, stations were provided at Ryde, Dundas (later Eastwood), Field of Mars (now Epping), Beecroft, Thornleigh and Hornsby.

 The approved plans for the opening of the line between Strathfield and Hornsby included platforms at Rhodes (and Meadow Bank and Pennant Hills) however, no arrangements had been made to bring them into service by the day of the opening.
 The precise date of their completion cannot be ascertained, but they were included in the timetable dated 5 April 1887.
 A single brick-faced platform was provided on the Down side of the single line near the present day location at the time of opening.

 The line between Strathfield and Hornsby was duplicated in March 1892.
 With duplication, a new Up platform was provided at Rhodes, opposite the existing Down platform.